| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 the front end pushed over the cushion.
 I tried the middle and between three and four it

+had slicked off to ice and the car turned sideways with all that stagger.
 Making no headway in the heat put me at the tail end of the feature.

 There were lots of heats for two classes of modifieds and other cars so I expected that